DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - "CPU-controlled"-like versatif clock generator (standalone), or clock modulator (slave mode, when CLK input is patched to another clocking source), including a main touchscreen-like display, plus an info display below the continuous encoder, usable as low-frequency oscillator (LFO), BPM-based envelope generator, optional (per-output) euclidean rhythms, and optional pitch quantizer.

-- All embedded LED on module's chassis are RGB.

 - 8 independent outputs.
 Please notice by default (when you add a new instance of KlokSpid MkII module in your rack), only outputs 1 to 4 are active (default setting is pulse 1ms, amplitude 10V, offset 0V, amplitude above offset, in-phase, x1 ratio modifier).
 Outputs 5 to 8 have their LED lit as red, meaning they're turned off / disabled, in order to save CPU/resources.
 Of course, any output you want can be turned on (depending your needs) via touchscreen **Select Output** menu, then output # clickable box (the selected output becomes current for further parameters edits), then **Modifier** menu item.
 By using mouse (click on left or right arrow, top right side of display, to select previous/next page) or encoder/buttons, you can select another modifier for related output.

 - For any output, it's existing special modifiers, named **utility modifiers**, such **GATE** who send constant +5V or +10V high-state gate while the clock is running (or 0V when stopped), **START** who send (once) a short 1ms +5V or +10V pulse (trigger) as soon as the clock starts), **STOP** who send (once) a short 1ms +5V or +10V pulse (trigger) as soon as the clock is stopped.
 These utility modifiers may be useful to control external modules.
 As indicated above, **OFF** simply shutdowns the output - it outputs 0V, constantly, all internal processings are bypassed.
 About clocking modules, major usages are 1 to 4 outputs, rarely more, it's the reason why the extra outputs 5-8 are natively disabled!